-Despite new card network regulations that require acquiring banks to register all their merchants’ service providers, much confusion remains about these requirements and service provider risk in general.
-G2 Web Services has identified thousands of service providers on behalf of acquirers worldwide, as well as helped facilitate their registration with the card networks.
+Despite new card network regulations that require acquiring banks to register all of their merchants’ service providers, much confusion remains about these requirements and service provider risk in general.
+G2 has identified thousands of service providers on behalf of acquirers worldwide, as well as helped facilitate their registration with the card networks.
 We’ve developed industry knowledge, best practices and tools that can help bring you up to speed.

 The Basics: What is a Merchant Service Provider?

 Let’s start at the beginning.
-A merchant service provider (also referred to a “merchant agent”) is a business entity that is involved in the processing, storage or transmission of cardholder data for merchants.
+A merchant service provider (also referred to as a “merchant agent”) is a business entity that is involved in the processing, storage or transmission of cardholder data for merchants.
 Some of the more obvious types of service providers include:

 - Clearing and settlement providers

 - Fraud monitoring services

 Some of the lesser-known service providers include any online service providers merchants may use, such as web hosts and shopping cart providers.

 Current card network rules state that it is the duty of the acquirer to identify and register all third-party service providers used by each of their merchants with the card networks.
 Let’s break it down into steps.